vrahli/damysus/README.md

 You won't need to follow this step if you are using our Docker container, as it is done when building the container, and can jump to the next (Python) section.
+If you decide to install Salticidae locally, you will need git and cmake.
-After cloning the repository you need to type this to initialize the Salticidae git submodule:
+In which case, after cloning the repository you need to type this to initialize the Salticidae git submodule:

     `git submodule init`